luk1684tw/Data-Science-Final-Project/README.md

+# Overview
+Originally from this paper's code implementation - [rethinking-network-pruning](https://github.com/Eric-mingjie/rethinking-network-pruning).

+We use the training and pruning settings of this repo.

+But modify the dataloader to our umbalanced dataset generator to test whether the conclusion of the paper still holds.

 # CIFAR Experiments
 This directory contains all the CIFAR experiments in the paper, where there are four pruning methods in total: